-- "More support for Community Speed Watch groups."
+"More support for Community Speed Watch groups."

-- "Speeding, poor and dangerous driving."
+"Speeding, poor and dangerous driving."

-- "Cars speeding through the village."
+"Cars speeding through the village."

-- A robust and efficiently resourced Roads Policing Unit - Supporting the Force to ensure pro-active speed enforcement activity is conducted on our road network - A tougher approach to dangerous driving - Work with partners to deliver community-based Creating campaigns with key partners designed to road safety programmes reduce the number of people killed or seriously injured on Derbyshire's road network Working with local partners to improve safety - Targeted initiatives, developed with the biking community, to keep bikers safer
+- A robust and efficiently resourced Roads Policing Unit - Supporting the Force to ensure pro-active speed enforcement activity is conducted on our road network - A tougher approach to dangerous driving - Creating campaigns with key partners designed to reduce the number of people killed or seriously injured on Derbyshire's road network - Targeted initiatives, developed with the biking community, to keep bikers safer